AndrewRBader/challenge12_fintech/report-template.md

   - this is with a confusion matrix and classification report in our case

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+- We used the LogisticRegression(), RandomOverSampler(), methods for the fitting and modeling
+- the RandomOverSampler method was responsible for resampling the imbalanced credit data

 ## Results